xoofx/LibObjectFile/readme.md

 <img align="right" width="200px" height="200px" src="img/libobjectfile.png">

-LibObjectFile is a .NET library to read, manipulate and write linker and executable object files (e.g ELF, COFF...)
+LibObjectFile is a .NET library to read, manipulate and write linker and executable object files (e.g ELF, ar, COFF...)

-> NOTE: Currently LibObjectFile **supports only the ELF object-file format**
+> NOTE: Currently LibObjectFile supports only the following file format:
 >
+> - **ELF** object-file format
+> - **Archive `ar`** file format (Common, GNU and BSD variants)
+>
-> There is a longer term plan to support other file formats (e.g COFF, MACH-O) but as I don't
+> There is a longer term plan to support other file formats (e.g COFF, MACH-O, .lib) but as I don't
 > have a need for them right now, it is left as an exercise for PR contributors! ;)

 ## Usage